SystemsApproach/private5g/radio.rst

 important.
-This is not only because of the abundance of capacity—which makes it possible to set aside dedicated capacity for mission-critical applications that require low-latency communication—but also because the higher-frequency enables even finer-grain resource blocks (e.g., scheduling intervals as short as 0.125 ms).
+This is not only because of the abundance of capacity—which makes it possible to set aside dedicated capacity for mission-critical applications that require low-latency communication—but also because the higher-frequency enables even finer-grained resource blocks (e.g., scheduling intervals as short as 0.125 ms).
 Again, this improves scheduling granularity to the benefit of applications that cannot tolerate unpredictable latency.